ju-c/stars/README.md

 ## Python

+- [danirus/django-comments-xtd](https://github.com/danirus/django-comments-xtd) - Django comments app with thread support, follow-up notifications, mail confirmation, like/dislike flags and moderation.
+- [occipital/django-consistency-model](https://github.com/occipital/django-consistency-model) - DCM is a set of tools that helps you to keep your data in your Django Models consistent.
 - [ekzhang/inline-sql](https://github.com/ekzhang/inline-sql) - 🪄 Inline SQL in any Python program
 - [django-compressor/django-compressor](https://github.com/django-compressor/django-compressor) - Compresses linked and inline javascript or CSS into a single cached file.
 - [render-examples/django](https://github.com/render-examples/django) - Getting Started wth Django on Render Example